 We’re delighted to announce the new print issue of Columbia: A Journal of Literature and Art.
 Columbia Journal’s Issue 57 features work by Jenny Holzer, Patti Smith, Jesse Paris Smith, Eileen Myles, Duy Doan, Lili Kobielski, Donika Kelly, and more.
 Read more about Issue 57 in Editor in Chief Adrian Perez’s Editor’s Note below.
-Issue 57 will be published in May 2019, but you can pre-order a copy now.
+Issue 57 was published in May 2019, and you can order a copy now.

 The Issue 57 team would like to thank the Columbia Writing Program faculty, our faculty advisory board, our readers, and our Winter Contest judges: Alexander Chee (nonfiction), Lauren Wilkinson (fiction), and Jericho Brown (poetry).

 History will be the judge of the current political and social climate in our country, yet some may have noticed as a result the trending tendency to look inward, to focus on the internal without regard to the external.
 When we began working on Issue 57 of the Journal—both online and in print—our goal was to find, champion, and publish work that inspires readers to look outward, to understand the world we live in and the world we inherited.
 Within these pages you will find art with the power to incite progress and spur engagement, that is knowledgeable of the past and thoughtful of community.
 Art that is transformative.